-Strawberries continue to rank as the “dirtiest” produce, at least according to one nonprofit.
+Strawberries again rank as the “dirtiest” produce, at least according to the annual analysis of one nonprofit.

-The sweet summertime staple earned the No. 1 spot on the Environmental Working Group’s latest annual ranking of fruits and vegetables with the most pesticide residue.
-This marks the third consecutive year that strawberries topped this “Dirty Dozen” list.
+The sweet summertime staple earned the No. 1 spot on the Environmental Working Group’s latest ranking of fruits and vegetables with the most pesticide residue — the “Dirty Dozen” list.

-More than 90 percent of strawberry samples tested positive for residue of at least one pesticide, according to EWG’s 2018 Shopper’s Guide to Pesticides in Produce.
-And one strawberry sample tested positive for residue from 22 pesticides.
+More than 90% of strawberry samples tested positive for residue of at least two pesticides, according to the EWG’s 2023 Shopper’s Guide to Pesticides in Produce.

-Opposite the Dirty Dozen in the ranking is what EWG calls the “Clean Fifteen,.” which were found to have little if any pesticide residue.
-For example, less than 1 percent of conventional avocados had any pesticide residue.
+Opposite the Dirty Dozen in the EWG report is what the group calls the “Clean Fifteen,” the produce that fared best in terms of pesticide residue.
+For example, less than 2% of conventional avocados and sweet corn had any pesticide residue.

 - Sweet corn

-If this news is enough to make you want to try growing your own produce, check out “How to Save Money Growing Great Food in Your Garden.”
+If this news is enough to make you want to try growing your own produce, check out “How to Plan a No-Waste Garden.”

 Add a Comment

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.